wipo-int/dc-deployments-automation/README.md

         \
         -i inv/aws_node_local aws_jira_dc_node.yml

-If you are using a CloudFormation template with places the stack details in `/etc/atl`, the special variable `ATL_ANSIBLE_EXTRA_PARAMS` is added to the `ansible-playbook` parameters in `bin/ansible-with-alt-env`.
-In this case you would only need to set it to:
+You can also do this on a CloudFormation template where the stack details are in /etc/atl.
+On such templates, the variable `ATL_ANSIBLE_EXTRA_PARAMS` is added to the `ansible-playbook` parameters in `bin/ansible-with-alt-env`.
+In this case you need to set it to:

     ATL_ANSIBLE_EXTRA_PARAMS="-e atl_product_download_url=http://s3.amazon.com/atlassian/jira-9.0.0-PRE-TEST.tar.gz -e atl_use_system_jdk=true -e atl_download_format=tarball"